GO Campaign: Events

 The GO Gala is GO Campaign's annual Hollywood fundraiser.
-Sponsored by Beachbody and other corporate sponsors, the event brings together celebrities, project partners from the field, social activists, supporters and top rate entertainment.
+Sponsored by Beachbody and other corporate sponsors, the event brings together celebrities, project partners from the field, social activists, supporters and top-rate entertainment.
 On occasion, GO Campaign presents an honoree with the Giving Opportunity Award at the Gala in recognition of their work for children throughout the developing world.
-Past recipients have included Cameron Sinclair, founder of Architecture for Humanity, Blake Mycoskie, founder of TOMS Shoes Lauren Bush-Lauren and Ellen Gustafson, founders of FEED Projects, UN Human Rights Advocate Chris Mburu from the HBO documentary "A Small Act", and anti-trafficking activist Ruchira Gupta.
+Past recipients have included Cameron Sinclair, founder of Architecture for Humanity, Blake Mycoskie, founder of TOMS Shoes, Lauren Bush-Lauren and Ellen Gustafson, founders of FEED Projects, UN Human Rights Advocate Chris Mburu from the HBO documentary "A Small Act", and anti-trafficking activist Ruchira Gupta.
 The 2011 gala hosted by Ewan McGregor included an online auction including a set visit to the Twilight Saga: Breaking Dawn movie set and meeting with the film's star Robert Pattinson which sold for $80,000.
 In 2011, Sumner Redstone donated $100,000 to GO Campaign for the building of two new schools in Cambodia.

 At the 2012 GO GO Gala co-hosted by Mike White, the grandchildren of Robert F. Kennedy presented Redstone with a special gift from Cambodia in recognition of his generosity.
 To date, Redstone has donated $350,000 to GO Campaign's efforts to help children around the world.

 The 2013 Gala was hosted by Adam Shankman and featured performances by Melissa Etheridge, Beth Behrs, and Dermot Mulroney, and guests included Robert Pattinson who was the high bidder on a cello made from recycled trash in Paraguay.
 Pattinson made a repeat appearance at the 2015 Gala, which was hosted by Ewan McGregor.
 Guests at the event included Katy Perry, Vin Diesel, Kate Hudson and Julia Ormond.
 The 2016 Gala featured a performance by Jackson Browne.
 2017 Gala guests included Gal Gadot and Lily Collins.
 2018's Gala speakers included Fifer, Pattinson, Collins, and Evangeline Lilly.
 The 2019 Gala was hosted by Robert Pattinson with a musical performance by Aloe Blacc and with guests John David Washington, Rami Malek, Paris Hilton, and Emily Ratajkowski attending.
 The Gala also featured the auction of two Vandal Gummy sculptures by artist WhIsBe as part of GO's work to raise awareness of gun violence against children in America.

 The 2020 Gala was virtual and raised money for COVID-19 relief across the globe and for racial equality projects for youth across the USA.
-Hosted by GO's 3 ambassadors, the online Gala also featured Evangeline Lilly, Heidi Klum, HAIM, David Foster, Katharine McPhee Foster, Judith Hill, Mary Elizabeth Winstead and French Thyme.
+Hosted by GO's 3 ambassadors, the online Gala also featured Evangeline Lilly, Heidi Klum, HAIM, David Foster, Katharine McPhee, Judith Hill, Mary Elizabeth Winstead and French Thyme.
 2021's virtual Gala included performances by Sia, MILCK, Jewel, a duet from Ewan McGregor and Mary Elizabeth Winstead, and a performance by Levi Evans.
 Sponsors included Beachbody, Dior, Lancome, Netflix, and Warner Media among others.